-The Enhanced Forensic Consultation Program (EFCP) is a new initiative funded by the Department of Health and Human Services (DHHS).
+The Forensicare Serious Offender Consultation Service (F-SOCS) is an initiative funded by the Department of Health and Human Services (DHHS).
 It aims to support Community Correctional Services (CCS) and Mental Health Services in the management of individuals who have a serious mental illness/disorder (SMI) and complex needs, including a history of serious violent and/or sexual offending.

-A key aim of the EFCP is to provide forensic mental health assessments and facilitate access to the mental health sector for eligible offenders currently on an order supervised by Community Corrections.
-Referrals to the EFCP can only be made by Community Corrections staff.
+A key aim of the F-SOCS is to provide forensic mental health assessments and facilitate access to the mental health sector for eligible offenders either currently on an order supervised by Community Corrections, or where CCS will supervise the client on an order post release from custody.
+Referrals to the F-SOCS can only be made by Community Corrections staff.
 A client does not require a condition placed on their order to be eligible for referral.

 - Serious Violent and/or Sexual Offending History